De VS Desde in Spanish? Get The Right Spanish Preposition Every Time

 (I’ll explain later.)

-Yo soy Maura, de (I am Maura from) Spring Spanish and, créeme (trust me), I know prepositions drive people crazy in a lot of languages.
-We’ll focus on the most common chunks so you can get a good grasp on how they behave and can start using them immediately. ¡Empecemos!
+Maura, our teacher at Spring Spanish knows that prepositions drive people crazy in a lot of languages, so… we’ll focus on the most common chunks for de vs desde so you can get a good grasp on how they behave and you can start using them immediately.

 1. What is Desde used for in Spanish?